 Sprinkle the rest of the nuts on top and then press them lightly into the batter.
 Bake for about 50 minutes or until a toothpick inserted into the center comes out clean.
 If it’s browning a little too much on the top, cover with a tent foil and continue to bake until fully cooked.
 Mine is perfect at exactly 50 minutes.

 Cool in the loaf pan for about 10-15 minutes and then transfer to a wire rack to cool completely.

 For the praline sauce:

-In a small sauce pan, place the butter and brown sugar and melt using medium heat.
+In a small saucepan, place the butter and brown sugar and melt using medium heat.
 Cook until it starts to bubble and the sugar and butter have completely mixed together.
 Remove from heat and then drizzle over the bread.
 Cool completely.
-You can also opt to let the bread completely cool first and then drizzle the buttery topping afterwards.
+You can also opt to let the bread completely cool first and then drizzle the buttery topping afterward.

 If you like what you see and would like to receive new recipe updates we’d love you to subscribe to our posts and join our site.
 Also, do like us on Facebook so you can get the latest updates and so much more.
 Thanks for visiting and happy browsing!